redhat-performance/aimlperf_reg_tests/README.md

 ## Miscellaneous Files

 Under the `misc` folder are miscellaneous files for doing various things.
 Currently, there are a few playbooks for installing `gcc` and `glibc`, along with their dependencies.
 Running these playbooks is optional, but doing so enables you to install whatever version of `gcc` (and `glibc`) you'd like, which may be useful if your current version of TensorFlow, etc. does not support your existing version of `gcc` (e.g., more recent versions of TensorFlow do not support gcc-4.8.x if trying to build with AVX-512 instructions).

+## Secrets

+The `secrets` folder contains secrets for various things.
+For example, you will need a secret to pull images from the redhat.io registry if you wish to use RHEL 8 s2i images.

+You can read more information on this by reading the `secrets/README.md` file.
+Instructions on where/how to obtain these secrets files are listed in the README.

+Note that there are no actual "secrets" files contained in this folder, only sample files to show the format of such files.